Aurele-B/Cellects/doc/first-analysis/video-tracking.md

 ---

 <!-- START_Run_All -->
-## Run All:
+## Run All Arenas:
-Apply validated parameters to all arenas by clicking *Run All*.
+Apply validated parameters to all arenas by clicking *Run All Arenas*.
 This action:

 - Generates full
 -resolution video outputs (storage